Everything Autumn Muffins

 Prep and Cook

-• In a large bowl, whisk together the flour, cinnamon, baking soda, salt, nutmeg and ginger.
+• In a large bowl, whisk together the flour, cinnamon, baking soda, salt, nutmeg, and ginger

-• Make the streusel: in a medium bowl, whisk together the flour, sugar, and salt.
-Add the butter and stir with a fork, until the tines to lightly toss and break up the mixture into crumbles as the dough comes together.
-Stir in the pecans.
+Add the butter and stir with a fork, using the tines to lightly toss and break up the mixture into crumbles as the dough comes together

-• Fill the wells of the muffin tin about three-quarters full of batter.
-Sprinkle a generous tablespoonful of streusel over each muffin.
-Bake for 20-25 minutes, or until a toothpick inserted into the centre of several muffins comes out clean.
-Let the muffins cool for just a couple of minutes in the pan before removing them to a wire rack to cool completely.
+Let the muffins cool for just a couple of minutes in the pan before removing them to a wire rack to cool completely

 RELATED POSTS